 This is one of the top reasons why diets don’t work long-term.

 So, where should we focus instead?

-To put an end to the pattern, you need to stop looking at WHAT you’re eating and start looking at WHY.
-This requires you to dig deep into your beliefs.
+To stop self-sabotage, you need to stop looking at what you’re eating and start looking at why.
+This requires you to dig into your beliefs.
 Deeper than you’d think.